66be873d3c44dc776b9db25c restoreative hero - Little Bytes Pediatric Dentistry

 Little Bytes Services

-Pediatric restorative dentistry can restore or maintain your child's healthy smile.
-Whether your child has cavities, a chipped tooth, or tooth discoloration from medication, Little Bytes Pediatric Dentistry can help.
+Whether your child has cavities, a chipped tooth, or tooth discoloration from medication, Little Bytes Pediatric Dentistry in Palo Alto can restore and maintain your child’s healthy smile.

-We use restorative treatments when necessary to preserve the function and health of the teeth.
-Many of these treatments also improve the appearance of teeth.
+Our Palo Alto pediatric dentists use the latest restorative treatments when necessary to preserve the function and health of the teeth.
+Many of these pediatric restorative dentistry treatments also improve the appearance of teeth.
+From dental crowns using the Hall technique to composite fillings, our team provides gentle, effective care for children of all ages.

 What Is a Pediatric Dental Filling?

-A pediatric dental filling is a material that is made to stick to a child's teeth after a cavity has been removed.
-This material protects the tooth from additional decay.
+A pediatric dental filling is a material made to bond to a child’s teeth after a cavity has been removed.
+This material protects the tooth from additional decay and preserves long-term oral health.

 The type of dental filling material our dentists use is called composite resin.
-It is a tooth-colored material that is safe and durable enough to use throughout the mouth.
+It is a tooth-colored material safe and durable enough to use throughout the mouth.
+Pediatric restorative dentistry relies on these modern filling materials to deliver natural-looking results for children in Palo Alto.

 Risk Factors for Tooth Decay